 How We Can Help

 First, bring your child in to the eye doctor for an eye exam.
-Our optometrist, Dennis Golden, will check to make sure that your child has the right prescription and that any vision problems are being corrected.
+Our optometrist, Dr. Dennis Golden, will check to make sure that your child has the right prescription and that any vision problems are being corrected.
 Next, we’ll take a look at the glasses and place them on your child’s face to determine if they’ve got the proper fit.
 Our optician will take care of any adjustments that need to be made.

 The Vision They Need, The Style They Want